-Accessing this healthcare in the first 10 weeks of pregnancy will involve attending a local Health and Social Care clinic to take the first abortion pill, mifepristone, while the second set of pills, misoprostol, will be taken at home.
+Accessing this healthcare in the first 10 weeks of pregnancy will involve attending a local HSC clinic to take the first abortion pill, mifepristone, while the second set of pills, misoprostol, will be taken at home.

 If your gestation is under 10 weeks and you do not wish to continue with the pregnancy, or you wish to discuss your pregnancy choices further, please call the Central Access Point on 028 9031 6100.
 This helpline is staffed from 9am to 5pm, Monday to Friday.
 Translation services can also be arranged.

 If the gestation of your pregnancy is beyond 10 weeks, or you cannot be treated locally, abortion services can still be accessed through the UK government funded Central Booking System provided by BPAS on 0333 234 2184.

 Get in touch

 For more information contact: